JCSheeron/ftArchPostProc/README.md

  output file.
 An export control message is included at the head of the output file, unless the -noExportMsg argument is used.

+ Included is a helper bash script called createExportFiles.sh which needs to be edited for the file name specifics, but is helpful in creating a batch of export files from source csv -a files.

- Given an input file, the program will produce a *.csv file with the name specified as the outputFileName with the format:
-   Timestamp, Tag1 Value, Tag2 Value ...
- where the column names are the tag names, and the columns are ordered by name
+ Given an input file, the program will produce a *.csv file with the name specified as the outputFileName with the format: Timestamp, Tag1 Value, Tag2 Value ... where the column names are the tag names, and the columns are ordered by name

  In the case of a historical trend generated file (the -t command line argument), the data columns are as follows: